ATRS7391/ATRS7391/README.md

 - A high school student who likes coding...
 Currently learning - Kotlin and JavaScript

 - My interest?
 Umm....
-Music, Songwriting, Photography and Browsing the Internet!
+Music, Songwriting, Photography, Aviation and Browsing the Internet!

 - Connect Me on...
 No No No, I am not gonna give my personal socials!
 Though you can connect with me on Brainly.in, Discord, SoloLearn
 - Brainly.in: https://brainly.in/app/profile/24675986